Key Takeways 🔑

 Gap years have many purposes.
 Travel is often the main one, but even that can take on many forms.
 You can put your foreign language skills to the test—or learn a new one through an immersion program.
 You can volunteer overseas for part or all of the time.
 Or you can combine them with some adventure travel and try a little bit of everything.
 There’s no wrong way for you to spend your time.

-If you're looking for inspiration, check our selection of the best gap year programs for 2022.
+If you're looking for inspiration, check our selection of the best gap year programs.

 Just like your education, there are many options for funding a gap year.
 You can pay out of pocket, of course, but there are also scholarships and grants available.
 Check with your school on the scholarship or financial aid transfer they may offer if your gap year offers some academic credit.
 Gap year program providers also commonly have need-based scholarships to make their programs accessible to more people.